-Single-client NetWorker is optionally loadable at the time you install DG/UX 5.4 Release 3.00.
+Single-client NetWorker is optionally loadable at the time you install DG/UX 5.4 Release 3.10.
 To load and install NetWorker at this time, accept the default value (all) when asked for the packages to load.
-Should you choose not to install NetWorker at the time of DG/UX installation, you can load and install it at a later time from the DG/UX release tape or CD-ROM, using the sysadm Software->Package->Install option.
+Should you choose not to install NetWorker when you install the DG/UX system, you can load and install it at a later time from the DG/UX release tape or CD-ROM, using the sysadm Software->Package->Install option.
 Multi-client NetWorker is a separate product.
-You load and install it from its release tape or CD-ROM, again using the sysadm Soft-ware->Package->Install option.
-Installation of both single-client and multi-client Net-Worker are described below.
+You load and install it from its release tape or CD-ROM, again using the sysadm Software->Package->Install option.
+Installation of both single-client and multi-client NetWorker are described below.